ashish-app/url-shortener/README.md

   ## Accessing the URL Shortener
 To use the URL shortener service, you can download the Android application from either of the following sources:

-1. **Amazon App Store:** Visit the [Amazon App Store](https://www.amazon.com/gp/product/B0CW18MGX4) and search for "URL Shortener" to download and install the application on your Android device.
+1. **Amazon App Store:** Visit the [Amazon App Store](https://www.amazon.com/gp/product/B0CW18MGX4) to download and install the application on your Android device.

 2. **Direct Download:** Alternatively, you can download the APK directly from our website.
 Visit website(https://ashish-apps.blogspot.com) to download the latest version of the APK file.